 \section{Certificates for linear programming}

-Throughout this paper, we assume that problems are specified and solved with exact rational arithmetic.

-A typical certificate of optimality for an LP is a dual-feasible solution whose objective function value matches the optimal value.
-However, there is no need to specify the dual when one views the task of certification as an inference procedure.
-(For instance, see \cite{Hooker}.)
-To facilitate discussion, we call this inference procedure {\it linear inequality inference} and the details are as follows.
+A certificate of optimality for an \lp is a dual feasible solution whose objective function value matches the optimal value.
+However, there is no need to specify the dual when one views the task of certification as an inference procedure, see, e.g., \cite{Hooker}.
+Suppose we are given the system of linear constraints